tari-project/tari-dot-com/_lessons/add_new_localizations.md

 As we can see, **setup-view.json** consists of several variables that hook up to UI elements in Tari Universe.
 Text strings are stored against each variable, and Tari Universe displays that text.
 So while the variable name will always remain the same, the text string will change when a user selects a different locale.

-Returning to the file, there are a couple of additional noteworthy elements to consider.
-Looking at the **title** variable, note several additional fields associated with it, starting with **starting-up** and continuing through to **waiting-for-block-sync**.
+Returning to the contents, there are additional elements to consider.
+Looking at the **title** variable, note several additional fields associated with it in their own set of braces, starting with **starting-up** and continuing through to **waiting-for-block-sync**.
 The **title** variable is a property whose text will change depending on the state of the variable; in this case, as Tari Universe gets to a new setup step, the title text will change to reflect the step it is currently on.

 Lastly, some of the strings have text enclosed in braces, such as the string, **“Would you like to install Tari Universe {{version}} now?”**.
 These are variables that Tari Universe calls and inserts into displayed text so it can be dynamically updated.
-When editing these strings, ensure these remain unaltered.
+When editing these messages, ensure these variables remain unaltered.

 ## Step 5 - Duplicate an existing locale folder
 The easiest way to get started is to duplicate one of the existing locale folders.
 You can skip this step if you are simply going to be editing an existing localization.

 First, check what the ISO-639 Set 1 code is for the language you are adding.
 You can get a [full list here](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes).

-Right-click on the locale folder in Explorer and select the **Create Folder** option.
+Right-click on the locale folder in VS Code's Explorer and select the **Create Folder** option.
 You will see a new, blank folder is created.
 Enter the two-letter code you noted earlier to create the folder.

 Next, select all the files in the **en** folder, right-click, and select **Copy**.
 Then, open your newly created folder, right-click, and select **Paste**.
 The files will be copied into the folder as new files.